AP Calculus: Purpose

-Calculus is a full-year course in the calculus of functions of a single variable.
+Calculus BC is a full-year course in the calculus of functions of a single variable.
 It includes all topics covered in Calculus AB plus additional topics...
 Students who take an AP Calculus course should do so with the intention of placing out of a comparable college calculus course.

 The course is designed for students with strong mathematical ability, aiming to provide advanced placement or credit equivalent to two semesters of college calculus.